 Rather than avoid these memories, embrace and celebrate them.
 Taking the route of embracing memories of a loved one no longer physically with you is a vital aspect of the broader grieving process.

 Depending on existing facts and circumstances, you may need to consider engaging the services of different types of professionals.
-For example, if a family member of other loved one takes his or her life near or during the holiday season, you may require the need of a suicide remediation specialist.
+For example, if a family member or other loved one takes his or her life near or during the holiday season, you may require the need for a suicide remediation specialist.

 If a person took his or her life in a traumatic manner, you don’t need the added emotional and other challenges of tending to the death scene.
 There are professionals with the background, experience, and compassion to assist in remediating the aftermath of a suicide death.

 You may also benefit from the support and assistance of a grief therapist.
 There are grief therapists that focus specifically on assisting survivors of suicide loss according to Survivors of Suicide Loss.
 SOSL maintains a support line that is in operation 24 hours a day, 365 days a year, including on all major holidays: (619) 482-0297.